Key Takeaways

 There’s a bit of a balancing act here, but, in general, the fewer fields a contact form has, the more likely someone is to fill it out.

-The emergence of large language models (LLMs) has made it possible to use an AI assistant to collect information about customers’ specific orders or requests.
-When such an assistant detects that a request is complex and needs human attention, it can ask for the necessary information to pass along to an agent.
-This turns the traditional contact form into a conversation, placing it further along in the customer service journey so only those customers who need to fill it out will have to use it.
+The emergence of large language models (LLMs) has made it possible to use an AI agent to collect information about customers’ specific orders or requests.
+When such an agent detects that a request is complex and needs human attention, it can ask for the necessary information to pass along to an agent.
+This turns the traditional contact form into a conversation, placing it further along in the customer service journey, so only those customers who need to fill it out will have to use it.

 3. Personalize Your Chat